Awardee Communications and Branding Toolkit

-Section Z of the CMO Implementation Manual (IM) – the program’s guiding document that was in effect at the time you submitted your voucher application – and your awardee agreement requires that all public communications about your involvement with CMO must go through a review and approval process with the Program Administrator team before publication.
+The CMO Implementation Manual (IM) – the program’s guiding document that was in effect at the time you submitted your voucher application – and your awardee agreement requires that all public communications about your involvement with CMO must go through a review and approval process with the Program Administrator team before publication.

 In addition, the California Air Resources Board (CARB) and California Energy Commission (CEC) will review any materials geared toward earning media attention.
-This document is a reference for describing the program and the process for getting your public communications approved for distribution.
+This toolkit is a reference for describing the program and the process for getting your public communications approved for distribution.

-All public communications require the inclusion of/or a way to access logos of funding entities and boilerplate funding language.
-See logo files and language below.
+All public communications require the inclusion of funding entity logos and boilerplate funding language.

 What are public communications?